openebs/openebs/contribute/design/1.x/cstor_cr_schema/apis.md

 	// side car containers.
 	DefaultAuxResources *corev1.ResourceRequirements `json:"auxResources"`

-	// Tolerations, if specified, are the pool pod's tolerations
+	// DefaultTolerations, if specified, are the pool pod's tolerations
 	// If tolerations at PoolConfig is empty, this is written to
 	// CSPI PoolConfig.
-	Tolerations []corev1.Toleration `json:"tolerations"`
+	DefaultTolerations []corev1.Toleration `json:"tolerations"`

 	// DefaultPriorityClassName if specified applies to all the pool pods
 	// in the pool spec if the priorityClass at the pool level is